AninditaBasu/pi-projects/topics/photo_frame.md

 A digital photo frame is an LED device that can display pictures.
 It's similar to an LCD TV, inasmuch as you can plug in a USB flash drive to the TV's port and view the pictures.
 A photo frame is, however, not as large as a typical TV.
 Quite a few digital frames also have speakers, just like TVs do, so that you can view movie clips on it as well.
 Unlike a TV, where you must scroll through the pictures manually, a digital photo frame can be configured to display pictures in a continuous loop, advancing to the next picture after a specified time period.

 In this tutorial, I show you how to use a Raspberry Pi 3B+ computer and a Raspberry Pi Touch Display to make a digital photo frame.
 Along the way, I explain how to set up a headless Raspberry Pi computer, connect it to a touch display, and then run Python on it.
+It doesn't matter if you don't know Python, because I'll provide the entire code for you to copy and use.
+If you do know Python, you can tweak the code to include the enhancements that I'll suggest at the end of the tutorial.

 <hr/>